Mega Man Zero 4: Plot

 Several months after the destruction of Omega, Dr. Weil has assumed a dictatorial reign over Neo Arcadia, forcing many humans to flee.
 In response, Dr. Weil labels the escapees as Mavericks and begins to purge them as if they were Reploids.

 A fleeing caravan led by a human journalist, Neige, is attacked by Dr. Weil's army.
 Zero, Ciel and a small band of Resistance fighters happen upon them and come to their aid.
 Neige explains they were en route to Area Zero, the crash site of the space colony Eurasia, which has become one of the last places on Earth that can support human life.
 Shortly after parting ways, Zero learns of a plot called "Operation Ragnarok", meant to destroy all environments outside of Neo Arcadia in order to force humans to return and live under Dr. Weil's rule.
 Helping Dr. Weil on his quest are a group of violent Reploids called the Einherjar Eight Warriors.
-They are led by a military Reploid named Craft, who has a romantic history with Neige, thus creating conflicting thoughts within him.
+They are led by a military Reploid named Craft, whose motivations are conflicted due to a romantic history with Neige.
+The Resistance locates the Einherjar Warriors at various environmentally destructive facilities near Area Zero, and Zero sets out to eliminate them.

-After defeating four of the Einherjar Warriors, Area Zero comes under attack from Neo Arcadia.
+After Zero defeats four of the Einherjar Warriors, Area Zero comes under attack from Neo Arcadia.
 Zero defends it and is forced to battle Craft.
 Neige breaks up the fight, but she is kidnapped by Craft, who escapes.
 Zero chases him to a prison where Neige is held and eventually rescues her.

 After Zero eliminates the remaining Einherjar Warriors, Ciel intercepts a radio message from Dr. Weil, who reveals that Operation Ragnarok was a ruse.
 The "true" Ragnarok is an orbiting satellite cannon, which he has activated to wipe out Area Zero.